40 practical ideas9 ranked starting pathsSolo or social-optionalUpdated 2026-07-19

 Quiet creative hobbies

-These let you make something without performing for anyone.
+Make something tangible without performing for anyone.

 Watercolor